 Katherine is an engaging speaker and reader.
 She has given keynote addresses and talks at conferences, libraries, workplaces, hospices, seniors’ residences, pubs, and more.
 She is frequently interviewed about her writing on caregiving and death and dying in the media and on podcasts.

 Contact us if you’d like to schedule Katherine for an interview or event.

 In the Media

 - Katherine spoke with CBC’s Ontario Morning about the Vanier Institute report she authored Family Perspectives: Death and Dying in Canada.
-The interview which starts at 2:54 has a great discussion about how to start the conversation with people who don’t want to talk about death!

 - Katherine was featured in an episode of the End of Life University podcast where she spoke about hospice volunteering and caring for our aging parents.

 - Caregiving Matters interviewed Katherine on a podcast, where she discussed powers of attorney and the importance of talking with family about our wishes and hopes for the end of our lives.

 - Katherine was interviewed by Pandora Peoples on Healing Wisdom, on Outermost Community Radio, WOMR, Provincetown, MA